Photo by gilmourphotography.co.uk

 She now confines her work entirely to painting and, in her most recent works, she handles the texture, colour and form of the land with layers of colour and varied brushwork.
 Often inspired by the landscape that surrounds her or places she has visited, these paintings are explorations of the cutting and layering of shape and colour in a rural setting and they combine a rich palette with a tendency to abstraction and painterly brushwork.
 These works maintain a delightful equilibrium between representational landscapes and landscape as abstract inspiration.
 The simplicity of her still lives and figure paintings belie the complex formal qualities that underpin her work.

-Her work can be seen at the Flint Gallery in Blakeney, North Norfolk, the British Art Portfolio based in Guilsborough, Northampton, and the Mark Jerram Gallery in Sherborne, Dorset.
+Her work can be seen at the Flint Gallery in Blakeney, North Norfolk, the British Art Portfolio based in Guilsborough, Northampton, and The Jerram Gallery in Sherborne, Dorset.